hendersonvo/week-05_spring-2026_aquatic-inverts/README.md

 ## General information

 This repository contains data and code to explore patterns in aquatic invertebrate abundance at North Campus Open Space.
+This includes both in-class materials and an individual homework assignment.

 To work with the code in this repository, you will need the following packages: